Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 You can only buy a private executive condominium (EC) that is more than 10 years old.

-2. If you’re a Singapore PR buying alone:
+2. Singapore PR buying alone

 Apart from new HDB flats, Singapore PRs can’t buy a resale HDB flat alone, and can only buy resale ECs that have reached their 5-year Minimum Occupation Period (MOP).